Table of Contents

 This also forces harder trade-offs into the open.
 Maybe recommendations that bump AOV slightly also increase returns by 5 percent in a key segment.
 A unified view lets you decide if that’s worth it instead of chasing a single inflated metric.

-• Create a monthly AI performance QBR with the platform: treat it like a channel owner with targets, not a passive infrastructure line item.
+• Hold a monthly AI performance review with your platform.
+Treat it like a channel owner with goals, not just another piece of infrastructure.

 Reduce experimentation drag without losing control